openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `client_id` MAY be expressed as a Decentralized Identifier as defined in [@!DID-Core].

 The Authorization Request MUST be signed.
 A public key to verify the signature MUST be obtained from the `verificationMethod` property of a DID Document.
 Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the header.
-To obtain the DID Document, AS MUST use DID Resolution defined by the DID method used by the Client.
+To obtain the DID Document, the Wallet MUST use DID Resolution defined by the DID method used by the Client.

 All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in (#client_metadata_parameters).